 The Betterminds Co-dependecy Course usually runs for a single day, however, this may be extended depending on the requirements of your organisation.

-This training is a valuable extension to the skills of any practitioner who works with vulnerable service users.
+This training is an invaluable extension to the skills of any practitioner who works with vulnerable service users.
 This can include substance misuse services, criminal justice services, prisons, social care practitioners, social housing and support housing teams and social workers.

 It is especially useful where a partner or parent derives part of their own esteem by caring for the service user.